C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The paper presents a novel algorithm, called C$^*$, for adaptive coverage path planning in unknown environments.
+The paper presents a novel algorithm, called C$^*$, for adaptive CPP in unknown environments.
 C$^*$ is built upon the concepts of progressive sampling, incremental RCG construction and TSP-based coverage hole prevention.
 It is shown that C$^*$ is computationally efficient and guarantees complete coverage.
-The comparative evaluation with existing algorithms shows that C$^*$ significantly improves the coverage time, number turns, trajectory length, and overlap rate.
+The comparative evaluation with existing algorithms shows that C$^*$ significantly improves the coverage time, number of turns, trajectory length, and overlap rate.
 Finally, C$^*$ is validated by real experiments and also extended to energy-constrained and multi-robot coverage applications.

-Future research areas include problems related to adaptive CPP for 1) resilient multi-agent coverage considering failures~\cite{Hare_POSER2021}, 2) time-risk optimization~\cite{Songgupta2019} considering dynamic obstacles, and 3) spatio-temporally varying environment currents~\cite{mittal2020rapid}.
+Future research areas include advanced CPP problems that consider 1) decentralized multi-agent coverage for robustness to failures~\cite{Hare_POSER2021} and scalability and 2) time-risk optimization~\cite{Songgupta2019} of coverage trajectory for environments with dynamic obstacles and spatio-temporally varying currents~\cite{mittal2020rapid}.